tongvtdan/apillis-mfg/PROJECT_SCHEMA_FIXES_SUMMARY.md

 - Fixed stage counting to use `current_stage_id`
 - Updated project filtering to work with new schema

+#### WorkflowFlowchart.tsx
+- Replaced static PROJECT_STAGES with dynamic workflow stages from database
+- Updated stage filtering to use `current_stage_id` instead of legacy fields
+- Fixed stage status calculation to use `stage_order` for proper ordering
+- Added proper workflow stage loading with error handling
+- Updated project grouping to use database workflow stages
+- Fixed priority color function to work with `priority_level` field
+- Added stage description display from database
+- Updated interface to use string stage IDs instead of legacy enum

 ## Database Schema Alignment

 ### Projects Table Fields (Confirmed)